-The 3-story house was designed with a focus on illumination of paintings and creating views connecting inside and outside.
+The 3-story house was designed with a focus on the illumination of paintings and creating views connecting inside and outside.

 In the feature staircase, the contrast of light and shadow enhances the interestingly exposed building materials such as concrete blocks and bricks.

 Built in the 19th century, Lau Pa Sat is a national monument building and a bustling food court located in the heart of the Singapore's business district.

 Nipek's lighting design aimed at revealing the beauty of the original architecture by turning the octagonal roof into a large lighting reflector, providing a soft ambient lighting for the interior while showing the structure and visually lifting up the building.

 Uplighters are concealed on top of the food stalls to illuminate the building roof structure above.